Deviled Eggs

 Frequently Asked Questions

-Why are they called Deviled Eggs?
+Why are they called deviled eggs?

 The word “deviled” was originally used to describe foods that had a lot of condiments and spices.
 Deviled eggs were originally called stuffed eggs, but when the recipe began to include more pepper and paprika, they became known as deviled eggs.

-Where did Deviled Eggs originate?
+Where did deviled eggs originate?

 Deviled eggs can be traced all the way back to ancient Rome!
 Romans used to boil eggs and serve them with spicy sauces.
 The version we know today where the yolks are mashed with condiments originated in Spain.

-Can I make Deviled Eggs ahead of time?
+Can I make deviled eggs ahead of time?

 Deviled eggs are good in the fridge for about two days, so you can make them a little bit in advance.
-Once you set them out, the are only good for two hours.
+Once you set them out, are only good for two hours.

-How to Make Deviled Eggs
+How to Make the Best Deviled Eggs

 A plate of deviled eggs

-5 from 3 votes
+5 from 5 votes

 Deviled eggs are one of the most popular party appetizers.
 Learn how to make deviled eggs to take to a holiday party or family gathering.
 They’re quick to prepare and easy to serve to a crowd.